Overview

 What Will I Study?

 Global supply chain students will develop managerial-level decision-making ability through repeated problem-solving in realistic supply chain scenarios.
 They will experience working in teams and learn how to focus their efforts on people.
-They will learn to integrate technology and data-analysis skills with supply chain frameworks and principles. course will also focus on developing interpersonal and customer-relationship management skills, as well as global competence and awareness.
+They will learn to integrate technology and data-analysis skills with supply chain frameworks and principles.
+Courses will also focus on developing interpersonal and customer-relationship management skills, as well as global competence and awareness.
 Global supply chain students learn about each aspect of a supply chain in detail and how to make each aspect work together in the best way possible.

 A supply chain consists of all the steps that lead to the production and delivery of goods and services.
 Effective supply chain managers optimize all of the steps so that the right amount and the right type of goods and services are delivered to customers at the right time.
 Good supply chain professionals also understand how to coordinate the links and relationships within their supply chain to maintain and improve quality and customer satisfaction while keeping costs low.